UCLA Medical School: Application & Program Overview

 FAQs

-Q: Can I apply as an international student?
+Can I apply as an international student?

-• A: Yes, international students are welcome to apply as long as they hold a degree from a U.S. or Canadian institution and account for about two percent of DGSOM student body.
+• Yes, international students are welcome to apply as long as they hold a degree from a U.S. or Canadian institution and account for about two percent of DGSOM student body.

-Q: Can I reapply?
+Can I reapply?

-Q: Is student housing available?
+Is student housing available?

-• A: Yes, see the housing options here.
+• Yes, see the housing options here.

-Q: Do UCLA undergraduates and CA residents get priority in admissions?
+Do UCLA undergraduates and CA residents get priority in admissions?

-• A: No, all candidates are assessed holistically.
+• No, all candidates are assessed holistically.

 For more helpful resources about applying to medical programs, check out these articles: